If you are in F or J status and a non-resident for tax purposes:

 - You are in a degree program, received a fellowship or scholarship, and all of that fellowship or scholarship was applied to tuition, fees, books, and supplies or equipment required for your courses.

-If you received any amount of any other U.S. source income, including wages (salary) and taxable scholarships or fellowships, you must fill out and mail in IRS Form 1040NR or Form 1040NR-EZ in addition to Form 8843.
+If you received any amount of any other U.S. source income, including wages (salary) and taxable scholarships or fellowships, you must fill out and mail in IRS Form 1040NR in addition to Form 8843.

 - You still must file a tax form even if your employer deducted (“withheld”) money from your paycheck for taxes.
 The amount that is deducted is an estimate, so you may, in fact, owe more or less than your employer subtracts.
 Therefore, you must file a tax form to calculate the difference between what you owe and what you paid.

-- Even if your country has a tax treaty with the United States and the amount you owe in taxes is reduced or eliminated, you are required to file Form 8843 and either Form 1040NR-EZ or Form 1040NR if you had any U.S. source income in 2018.
+- Even if your country has a tax treaty with the United States and the amount you owe in taxes is reduced or eliminated, you are required to file Form 8843 and Form 1040NR if you had any U.S. source income in 2022.
 Not filing one of these forms is a violation of U.S. tax law.
 See Tax Treaties with Other Countries below.

 |Type of U.S. Source Income||Amt of U.S. Source Income||IRS Form(s)||Deadline|

 Some international students and scholars are required to file a State of Michigan Tax Form.
-Review the Michigan Tax International Student Presentation 2018 and the Michigan Tax Student Handout 2018 for an explanation of who must file a State of Michigan Tax form and for instructions and examples.
+Review the Michigan Tax Workshop handouts listed under “Resources” for an explanation of who must file a State of Michigan Tax form and for instructions and examples:

 - Prepare your federal (Internal Revenue Service) tax form(s) first.
 If you only file Form 8843, you are not required to file a State of Michigan Tax Form.

 - Look at the Adjusted Gross Income amount on your federal tax form.
-(Form 1040NR-EZ, Line 10 or Form 1040NR, Line 35.)
-If that amount is less than $4,050, you are not required to file a State of Michigan tax form.
+(Form 1040NR, Line 11.)
+If that amount is less than $5,000, you are not required to file a State of Michigan tax form.

-- If you are required to file a State of Michigan tax form, you must file MI 1040 plus MI Schedule NR.
+- If you are required to file a State of Michigan tax form, you must file MI 1040 plus MI Schedule NR and Schedule 1.

 Even if you are not required to file a State of Michigan tax form, you may want to file one anyway if too much tax was withheld from your income and you are due a refund.
 If you do not file a Michigan return, the State of Michigan will keep your refund.